Robust Design and Evaluation of Predictive Algorithms under Unobserved Confounding: Introduction

 \section{Introduction}

-Predictive algorithms inform high-stakes decisions by providing predictions about the likelihood of an outcome based on observed covariates.
-In designing and evaluating such tools, we often face a missing data problem: the outcome is only \textit{selectively observed} conditional on some choices made by human decision makers.
-For example, pretrial risk assessments predict the likelihood defendants would commit pretrial misconduct if they were released prior to their trial; but we only observe whether a past defendant failed to appear in court if a judge decided to release them \citep[e.g.,][]{KLLLM(18)}.
-Consumer credit scores predict the likelihood an applicant would default if the applicant were granted a loan; but we only observe whether a past applicant defaulted if the financial institution approved them and they accepted the offered loan terms \citep[e.g.,][]{BlattnerNelson(21), CostonEtAl(21)-Rashomon}.\footnote{This missing data problem arises when analyzing predictive algorithms in many other empirical settings as well, such as medical diagnosis \citep[e.g.,][]{MullainathanObermeyer(21)}, child protective services \citep[e.g.,][]{ChouldechovaEtAl(18)}, hiring \citep[e.g.,][]{LiRaymondBergman(20)}, and tax audits \citep[e.g.,][]{BlackEtAl(22)-TaxAudits, ElzaynEtAl(23)}.}
+Predictive algorithms inform high-stakes decisions in pretrial release, consumer lending, health care, and many other domains.
+Designing and evaluating such tools is often complicated by the ``selective labels'' problem: outcomes are observed only for units selected by past decision makers.
+For example, pretrial risk assessments predict the likelihood defendants would commit pretrial misconduct if they were released before trial; but we only observe whether a defendant committed misconduct if a judge decided to release them \citep[e.g.,][]{KLLLM(18), Rambachan(21), AngelovaEtAl(22)}.
+Consumer credit scores predict the likelihood of default if an applicant were granted a loan; but we only observe whether an applicant defaulted if the financial institution approved them and they accepted the loan terms \citep[e.g.,][]{BlattnerNelson(21), CostonEtAl(21)-Rashomon}.\footnote{The selective labels problem arises when analyzing predictive algorithms in many other empirical settings as well, such as medical diagnosis \citep[e.g.,][]{MullainathanObermeyer(21)}, child protective services \citep[e.g.,][]{ChouldechovaEtAl(18)}, hiring \citep[e.g.,][]{LiRaymondBergman(20)}, education \citep[][]{BergmanEtAl(21)}, and tax audits \citep[e.g.,][]{BlackEtAl(22)-TaxAudits, BattagliniEtAl(22), ElzaynEtAl(23)}.}